Pilgrim Gear & Packing Guide

 Lightweight Daypack (20–25L)

-Carry your day’s essentials — water, layers, trail book, camera — without overloading.
-Packable daypacks like the Osprey Daylite fold flat for transfer days when luggage moves ahead by vehicle.
+Carry water, layers, trail book, and camera.
+Osprey Daylite folds flat on transfer days when luggage moves ahead.

 Autumn Essential